Change Browser Window Size

 Resizing the browser window

-You might have some test scenarios which require you to resize the browser window.
-To execute this step, you can add a Selenium command to your test script.
+Some test scenarios may require you to resize the browser window.
+You can add a Selenium command to your test script to execute this step.

 The following sample shows you how to resize the browser window to custom dimensions using Selenium: